prsfx/ibk-maya/README.md

 .
 Slider is for slide percentage value from 0% till 100% from two keyframe.

 .
-While each button are represent in-between value from 0% till 100% from two keyframe.
+Each button are represent in-between value from 0% till 100% from two keyframe.

 # Usage